 Want more information?
 Check out this issue's offer for details of how to contact us and get a fantastic deal on your support costs!

 If your PC is set up so that we can log into it remotely, don't forget to disable the remote logging software when it's not needed to prevent anyone else logging in - even if they have the passwords.

 n. (pl. –ties)

 1. the sum total of all the behavioural and mental characterisitics by means of which an individual is recognised as being unique

 Collins English Dictionary 10th Ed, 2009 ©William Collins Sons & Co.
 Ltd., ©HarperCollins

 Our Personality Types

 Working as a team and understanding how your colleagues think is very important in business to work efficiently, improve communication, and to create an enjoyable working environment.
 Here at Software-Matters we recently used a simple personality profile test to learn a bit more about ourselves and each other.
 The test, which groups people into 'colours', was devised by The Colour Works.
-An easy-to-use version of the test can be found at Nine 5 Three.

 You may expect that, as we are all in the same line of work, the Software-Matters team will all fall in the same section of the wheel.
 Indeed this is what we were expecting before we each sat down and thought about it.
 Interestingly though, our team of four is spaced fairly evenly around the wheel.
 We work well together not because we think in similar ways, but rather because we each have something different to offer.